eed3si9n/herding-cats/docs/11/a.md

 def cata[S[_,_]: Bifunctor, A, B](t: Fix[S, A])(f: S[A, B] => B): B = ???
 ```

-In the above `S` represents the shape of the datatype.
+In the above, `S` represents the shape of the datatype.
 By abstracting out the shapes, we can construct *parametrically datatype-generic* programs.
 We'll come back to this later.